pytorch/text/CONTRIBUTING_DATASETS.md

 Data download (+Caching) -> Hash check -> Extraction (+Caching) ->File parsing -> Data organization -> Dataset samples.

-We already have a healthy collection of datasets implementations based on DataPipes.
-It provides a great starter’s guide to implement new dataset since they share many of the components.
+We already have a healthy collection of dataset implementations based on DataPipes.
+It provides a great starter guide to implement new dataset since they share many of the components.
 For reference, it is highly recommended to look at some of these existing datasets implementations.
 Furthermore, please refer to official torchdata [documentation](https://pytorch.org/data/beta/index.html) to learn more about available [Iterable Style DataPipes](https://pytorch.org/data/beta/torchdata.datapipes.iter.html).